Tpj-root/isro/Quiz_Assessment.md

 D.Biocidal effects

-A. All the given options
+Ans: A. All the given options